aixcc-public/crs-sandbox/README.md

 The Game Architecture team will migrate these images to the competition environment prior to starting your CRS.

 ### Release Process

-We've modified our original guidance on the tagging process.

 All teams should be using [SemVer 2.0.0](https://semver.org/) to tag releases.

 A team MUST have a tag of `v1.0.0` OR greater within their private CRS repository at competition.